ollama/ollama/README.md

 > Note: You should have at least 8 GB of RAM available to run the 7B models, 16 GB to run the 13B models, and 32 GB to run the 33B models.

+## Suggest new models

+To suggest a new model, please open an issue on github and us as label "model request".

 ## Customize a model

 ### Import from GGUF